 God, help us, we pray, in this fallen world of sin and evil and conflict.
 God, we pray.
 One, we do praise you for government and the way you use law enforcement, for example, to enforce good laws for our protection and for the promotion of good.
 We pray for your blessings on those who are involved in law enforcement, in making laws, in legislating them.
 God, we pray for their wisdom.

 We pray that you would help them to work with the fear of you.
 We thank you for the good institution of government in this way.
 At the same time, God, we pray you would give us wisdom in the church to know how to reconcile with one another, particularly in issues that don’t necessitate the involvement of other authorities.
 Lord, help us.
 Help us to sit down at the table with one another, filled with your spirit, and find reconciliation in you.

 Praying for the Church to Be a Picture of Unity

 We need your help in this, but we want to be an example.
 We want to be a picture of unity in the world around us, to the world around us.
-God, wwant to be a picture of the beauty of Christ.
-We want judges to see followers of Jesus loving one another, working things out together in ways that glorify your name.
-Please help us, particularly when we get into situations where there is serious conflict division like seems like was happening here in first Corinthians chapter six.
-God, we pray that in those moments, you would help us to honor you through making peace, reconciling with one another in Christ.
+God, want to be a picture of the beauty of Christ.
+We want judges to see followers of Jesus loving one another.
+Working things out together in ways that glorify your name.
+Please help us, particularly when we get into situations where there is serious conflict division like seems like was happening here in first Corinthians 6.
+God, we pray that in those moments, you would help us to honor you through making peace.
+Reconciling with one another in Christ.
 Help us, we pray.
 In Jesus’ name.
 Amen.